awsdocs/aws-codepipeline-user-guide/doc_source/tag-based-access-control.md

 ```

 **Example 2: Limit actions based on resource tags**
-The CodePipeline **CodePipelineFullAccess** managed user policy gives users unlimited permission to perform any CodePipeline action on any resource\.
+The `CodePipelineFullAccess` managed user policy gives users unlimited permission to perform any CodePipeline action on any resource\.
-The following policy limits this power and denies unauthorized users permission to perform actions on specific project pipelines\.
-To do that, it denies specific actions if the resource has a tag named `Project` with one of the values `ProjectA` or `ProjectB`\. \(The `aws:ResourceTag` condition key is used to control access to the resources based on the tags on those resources\.\) A customer's administrator must attach this IAM policy to unauthorized IAM users, in addition to the managed user policy\.
+The following policy limits this power and denies unauthorized users permission to perform actions on specified project pipelines\.
+To do that, it denies some actions if the resource has a tag named `Project` with one of the values `ProjectA` or `ProjectB`\. \(The `aws:ResourceTag` condition key is used to control access to the resources based on the tags on those resources\.\) A customer's administrator must attach this IAM policy to unauthorized IAM users, in addition to the managed user policy\.

 ```
 {